 Racial justice and the Common Good

 A Common Good approach requires a cross-racial, cross-class solidarity to resist the forces that dehumanise.
-It will involve constructive steps to address structural injustice, but above all it is about treating each other with grace and love.
+It will involve constructive steps to address structural injustice, but not through shame and coercion.
+Above all it is about creating a culture of mutual respect, grace and love.
 The only way to achieve true justice is through the obligations of love which are inseparable from relationships and from God, the source of love.

-Watch the British conversation in the video below, or for an American perspective, watch the video discussion at the bottom of the page.
+Watch the British conversation in the video below, or for an American perspective, watch the video discussions at the bottom of the page.

 To go deeper, explore the links here: